Kirkwood, South Africa: History

 The Governor of the Cape Colony, Sir John Francis Cradock, gave the first farms in the Sundays River Valley to the leaders of the successful burger commandos for their role in the victories in the border wars of 1811 and 1812.

-These farms were awarded to Magistrate Cuyler (originally from the United States) of Uitenhage, who received Geelhoutboom (Yellow Tree, later Dunbrody); Commandant Ignatius Muller, who received Klaaskraal (Klaas' Corral, situated just outside what is now Kirkwood) and Field Cornet J.S. van Niekerk, who received Gouwernements Belooning (Government's Reward).
+These farms were awarded to Magistrate Cuyler (originally from the United States) of Uitenhage, who received Geelhoutboom (Yellowwood Tree, later Dunbrody); Commandant Ignatius Muller, who received Klaaskraal (Klaas' Corral, situated just outside what is now Kirkwood) and Field Cornet J. S. van Niekerk, who received Gouwernements Belooning (Government's Reward).
 It is on the latter farm that Kirkwood would be established many decades later.

 In 1877 James Somers Kirkwood, an auctioneer from Port Elizabeth, arrived to auction off Gouwernements Belooning.
 When a flooded Sundays River prevented Kirkwood from reaching this farm he climbed a nearby hill (known today as The Lookout) instead.
 From there he had a view of the entire valley and had a vision of the valley - which was overgrown by bushes at the time - being transformed into irrigated fields with fruit trees.
 He also envisioned this farm produce being delivered via river barges to Port Elizabeth.

 Shortly afterwards, James himself purchased "Goewernements Belooning" as well as some other farms in the valley.
 He subsequently founded the Sundays River Land and Irrigation Company as well as the village of Bayville.

-Later, Kirkwood started to prepare the land for irrigation, but despite of a very positive prospectus and very good publicity, nobody was interested in buying stock in his venture.
+Later, Kirkwood started to prepare the land for irrigation, but despite a very positive prospectus and very good publicity, nobody was interested in buying stock in his venture.
 One of the reasons may be that it coincided with the big diamond rush to Kimberley.
 In consequence, his company eventually failed and was declared bankrupt.
 Kirkwood died in 1889, a financially and spiritually broken man.

 However, Kirkwood can be considered to have been ahead of his time as his vision became true in the next century when the Sundays River Irrigation Project and eventually the Orange River Water Project were built.
 His name also lives on in the town of Kirkwood that was founded in 1912 on his first farm, Gouwernements Belooning.

 At the beginning of the 19th century, the Sundays River formed the eastern border of the then Cape Colony and was the area around Kirkwood consequently the scene of many armed conflicts - Khoi against Xhosa, Khoi and Xhosa together against the Boers and British together and finally the Boers against the British during the Second Anglo-Boer War.

 During this war, General Jan Smuts and his Commando of 250 men passed through the valley on their epic campaign to the northwest.
 Indeed, the three Boers who died the furthest south during the war were killed on Cecil John Rhodes's farm Brakkefontein.
 Shortly after these casualties were incurred a major battle took place on the Bedrogsfontein mountain pass.